-After an earlier morning drive from Columbus, Ohio, to Niagara Falls and a long afternoon of riding The Maid of the Mist and exploring the waterfalls, we capped the night off sampling beers at The Niagara Brewing Company
+After an earlier morning drive from Columbus, Ohio, to Niagara Falls and a long afternoon of riding The Maid of the Mist, we capped the night off sampling beers at The Niagara Brewing Company

-We ordered The Big Bang and tried all eight beers on tap: Honeymoon Peach Raddler, Niagara Premium Lager, Amber Eh!
-Ale, Dare Devil IPA, Hennepin Stout, their seasonal cream, wheat, and red Irish ale.
+We ordered The Big Bang flight to try all eight beers on tap: Honeymoon Peach Raddler, Niagara Premium Lager, Amber Eh!
+Ale, Dare Devil IPA, Hennepin Stout, Niagara Brewing's seasonal cream, wheat, and red Irish ale.

 Our favorite was the Peach Raddler.
 It wasn’t too sweet and was light enough to enjoy without feeling too full.

-Niagara Falls is on many people's’ bucket list, since it is the most powerful waterfall in North America.
-These falls weren’t on my immediate bucket list, but I couldn’t pass up the opportunity to spend my 2018 Labor Day holiday on a road trip from Nashville to Niagara Falls.
+Niagara Falls is on many peoples’ bucket list.
+It is the most powerful waterfall in North America after all.
+These falls weren’t on my immediate list of places to visit, but I couldn’t pass up the opportunity to spend my 2018 Labor Day holiday on a road trip from Nashville to Niagara Falls.

-We got to Niagara Falls late Saturday afternoon and hopped in line for the Maid of the Mist.
-We took turns going to see the falls from Prospect Point so that we could hold our place in line.
+We got to Niagara Falls late Saturday afternoon and hopped in line for The Maid of The Mist.
+We took turns going to see the falls from Prospect Point as we waited in line.
 As soon as I saw how fast the water was flowing, I was in shock.
-The volume of water that gushes down the steep cliffside is mind boggling.
+The volume of water that gushes down the steep cliff side is mind boggling.

-After a quick wait in line we took the elevator down to our boat ride to see the rushing waters of The American Falls and Horseshoe Falls as close as we could physically get.
+After a quick wait in line, we took the elevator down to our boat ride to see the rushing waters of The American Falls and Horseshoe Falls.
 We had the best time admiring the rainbows from the top deck of The Maid of the Mist while being showered with the falls’ mist.

 After a 30 minute ride, our feet were soaked, so we went to the car to change shoes and drive to the Canadian side.
-We had a long wait on The Rainbow Bridge to cross border, but we finally made it into Canada!
+We had a long wait on The Rainbow Bridge, but we finally made it into Canada!

 The Canadian side was so much prettier.
-There were beautiful, grassy areas with people strewn all around with lawn chairs and blankets.
-It was lovely to park the car and stroll around.
+There were beautiful, grassy areas with people, lawn chairs, and blankets strewn all around .
+It was a lovely place to park the car and stroll around.

 We walked upstream toward the falls through Victoria Park and watched the sunset over the water.
 The view of the rushing water was spectacular even though the sun was behind us.
 When the sun had set, lights were projected onto all three falls.
 We saw them light up with deep red and bright blue colors before we left to grab a beer at The Niagara Brewery.

 We almost didn’t make it back to the waterfalls to see the fireworks.
 The show only went on for six minutes, so there was barely anything to see.
-When they finished we made the walk back to our car and stopped we grabbed a few souvenirs to take home!
+When they finished, we made the walk back to our car and stopped to grab a few souvenirs for home!

 We may have only spent a few short hours in this wondrous place, but we saw the glory of the waterfalls up close, and that was worth every minute of the two-day-long drive!

-The Maid of the Mist is an iconic boat that has been taking people close to Niagara Falls for almost 180 years, and the ride was the number one thing we wanted to do on our trip.
+The Maid of the Mist is an iconic boat (in a series of boats going back nearly 180 years) that takes people close to Niagara Falls, and the ride was the number one thing we wanted to do on our trip.

 We slowly continued past the rocky bottom toward Bridal Veil Falls, and we waved to all the people getting soaked while walking to The Cave of the Winds.
 We slowly continued around Goat Island to get to the main attraction.

-Horseshoe Falls is the giant waterfall most picture when thinking of Niagara Falls, and the Maid of the Mist takes you right into the heart of it.
+Horseshoe Falls is the giant waterfall that most picture when thinking of Niagara Falls, and the Maid of the Mist took us into the heart of it.
 The water is so powerful, as it gushes down a 174 foot drop, that it constantly spews a heavy cloud of mist into the air.